Exposing Blindspots: Cultural Bias Evaluation in Generative Image Models: Results

 \subsubsection{Distributional Proximity and Cultural Defaults}

-For each model and country, we compute cluster-proportion vectors using Eq.~\ref{eq:pvec}, and measure pairwise country similarity using the proximity in Eq.~\ref{eq:h}, which combines cosine similarity with JSD.
-The model-averaged proximity is reported using Eq.~\ref{eq:hbar}.
-Across all five models, the strongest proximity is United States $\leftrightarrow$ country-agnostic (mean 0.892, 95\% CI [0.844, 0.931]), followed by China $\leftrightarrow$ Korea (0.888, [0.835, 0.932]) and Kenya $\leftrightarrow$ Nigeria (0.864, [0.811, 0.911]).
-A meta-analysis of between-model heterogeneity indicates tau-squared approximately zero overall, with a small but non-negligible value for Kenya–Nigeria (about $8.5\times 10^{-5}$), suggesting stable effects across architectures and training data.
-These results support a robust United States–like default for country-agnostic prompts and reveal regional clustering in East Asia and Sub-Saharan Africa.
-Model-level nearest-neighbor tallies likewise identify China–Korea and Kenya–Nigeria as mutual neighbors, while India frequently aligns with United States/country-agnostic, indicating partial assimilation.
-Figure~\ref{fig:lean} visually corroborates this pattern: United States and country-agnostic prompts yield nearly indistinguishable samples, consistent with a United States–like default.
+For each model \(m\) and country \(c\), we compute cluster proportions via Equation~\ref{eq:pvec} and measure pairwise country similarity using Equation~\ref{eq:h} with \(\mathrm{JSD}\) from Equation~\ref{eq:jsd}; model-averaged proximity is then given by Equation~\ref{eq:hbar}.
+Across all five models, the strongest proximity is U.S.\ \(\leftrightarrow\) country-agnostic (\(\bar h{=}0.892\), 95\% CI \([0.844,0.931]\)), followed by China \(\leftrightarrow\) Korea (\(0.888\), \([0.835,0.932]\)) and Kenya \(\leftrightarrow\) Nigeria (\(0.864\), \([0.811,0.911]\)).
+A meta-analysis indicates negligible between-model heterogeneity (\(\tau^2 \approx 0\) except Kenya--Nigeria \(\tau^2{\approx}8.5\times10^{-5}\)), indicating stable effects.
+These findings support a robust U.S.-like default for country-agnostic prompts and regional clustering in East Asia and Sub-Saharan Africa.
+Model-level nearest-neighbor votes confirm China--Korea and Kenya--Nigeria as mutual neighbors, while India often aligns with U.S./country-agnostic, suggesting partial assimilation.
+See Figure~\ref{fig:lean} for a visual comparison: U.S. and country-agnostic prompts produce almost identical samples, qualitatively presenting the U.S.-like default.